 "Who are you, truly," Jon said again, his voice lower.
 "What was that thing?"
 A tear rolled down her cheek.
 She is frightened, Jon realised.

 "I am the High Priestess," she managed at last, "to the Lord of Light."

-Jon's pressed the blade lightly against her skin.
+"I don't care about that."
+Jon pressed the blade lightly against her skin.
 His fingers tightened now, leaving just enough room for her to answer.
-His heart was pulsing in his ears.
+His heart was pounding in his ears.
 "Who… are… you?" he whispered.